 List building is an essential part of monetizing any blog.
 Once you build a list, you’re able to create deeper ties with readers and upsell them on products and services.

-Top eight ways to monetize a blog
+6 ways to monetize your blog

-1. Leverage Google AdSense
+1. Google AdSense ads

 Keep in mind that your blog needs to be approved for Google AdSense before you can start making any money.
 Make sure to check these requirements for approval and take a look at our Google AdSense video to learn how to set up your account.